wp-plugins/custom-content-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A shortcode to display content from posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas.
+A shortcode to display content from posts, pages, custom post types, custom fields, images, attachment files, menus, or widget areas

 == Description ==

-The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus and widget areas (also called sidebars).
+The shortcode **[content]** displays any of the following content types: posts, pages, custom post types, custom fields, images, attachment files, menus, and widget areas (also called sidebars).

 In addition, you can:

 * Use the shortcode **[loop]** to perform query loops -- for example, display available products in a category, or excerpts of the 5 most recent posts.

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.
-The images can be displayed using the native gallery, a gallery shortcode of your choice, or the *loop* shortcode for a custom layout.
+The images can be displayed individually or in a gallery, as well as the *loop* shortcode for a custom layout.

 * Load page-specific **CSS/JavaScript** file or script from custom fields.

-If you're using the Bootstrap v3.x library, you can:
+If you're using the Bootstrap v3.x library, you can also:

 * Display the gallery field in a carousel
 * Display a menu in a navigation bar with dropdown